 a.
 Notice to parents or guardians.
-Upon determining that bullying or retaliation has occurred, the Head of School or designee will promptly notify the parents or guardians of the target and the student aggressor of this, and of the procedures for responding to it.
-There may be circumstances in which the Head of School or designee contacts parents or guardians prior to any investigation.
+Upon determining that bullying or retaliation has occurred, the Principal or designee will promptly notify the parents or guardians of the target and the student aggressor of this, and of the procedures for responding to it.
+There may be circumstances in which the Principal or designee contacts parents or guardians prior to any investigation.
 Notice will be consistent with state regulations at 603 CMR 49.00.

 b.
 Notice to Another School or District.
-If the reported incident involves students from more than one school district, charter school, non-public school, approved private special education day or residential school, or collaborative school, the Head of School or designee first informed of the incident will promptly notify by telephone the Head of School or designee of the other school(s) of the incident so that each school may take appropriate action.
+If the reported incident involves students from more than one school district, charter school, non-public school, approved private special education day or residential school, or collaborative school, the Principal or designee first informed of the incident will promptly notify by telephone the Principal or designee of the other school(s) of the incident so that each school may take appropriate action.
 All communications will be in accordance with state and federal privacy laws and regulations, and 603 CMR 49.00.

 c.
 Notice to Law Enforcement.
-At any point after receiving a report of bullying or retaliation, including after an investigation, if the Head of School or designee has a reasonable basis to believe that criminal charges may be pursued against the aggressor, the Head of School or designee will notify the local law enforcement agency.
+At any point after receiving a report of bullying or retaliation, including after an investigation, if the Principal or designee has a reasonable basis to believe that criminal charges may be pursued against the aggressor, the Principal or designee will notify the local law enforcement agency.
 Notice will be consistent with the requirements of 603 CMR 49.00 and locally established agreements with the local law enforcement agency.
-Also, if an incident occurs on school grounds and involves a former student under the age of 21 who is no longer enrolled in school, the Head of School or designee shall contact the local law enforcement agency if he or she has a reasonable basis to believe that criminal charges may be pursued against the student aggressor.
-In making this determination, the Head of School or designee will, consistent with the Plan and with applicable school or district policies and procedures, consult with the school resource officer, if any, and other individuals the Head of School or designee deems appropriate.
+Also, if an incident occurs on school grounds and involves a former student under the age of 21 who is no longer enrolled in school, the Principal or designee shall contact the local law enforcement agency if he or she has a reasonable basis to believe that criminal charges may be pursued against the student aggressor.

+In making this determination, the Principal or designee will, consistent with the Plan and with applicable school or district policies and procedures, consult with the school resource officer, if any, and other individuals the Principal or designee deems appropriate.